All Episodes

 Because presented with those alternatives, they'll still oppose them.

-I'm Roger Hitchcock, filling in for Rush.
+I'm Roger Hedgecock, filling in for Rush.

 There is no other place that I know of that acknowledges our need as a nation and individually to give thanks to God.

-Here is George Washington setting aside the first Thanksgiving proclamation in 1789, a public Thanksgiving and prayer proclamation, in which in part he says that uh the new United States of America has obligations to God.
+Here is George Washington setting aside the first Thanksgiving proclamation in 1789, a public Thanksgiving and prayer proclamation, in which in part he says that the new United States of America has obligations to God.

-He wrote, It is the duty of all nations to acknowledge the providence of Almighty God, to obey his will, to be grateful for his benefits, And humbly to implore his protection and favor.
+He wrote, It is the duty of all nations to acknowledge the providence of Almighty God, to obey His will, to be grateful for His benefits, and humbly to implore His protection and favor.

-And when you look around the table tomorrow, you will know both the blessings, the responsibilities, and the gratitude that all of us have for family, for uh this wonderful nation we live in, for the communities that we can always make better and we always strive to make better.
+And when you look around the table tomorrow, you will know both the blessings, the responsibilities, and the gratitude that all of us have for family, for this wonderful nation we live in, for the communities that we can always make better and we always strive to make better.

-And it seems to me this unique radio program helps us to keep that in the forefront.
+This is a unique nation with a unique mission, and it seems to me this unique radio program helps us to keep that in the forefront.